Screech (mascot)

-In subsequent years, the team created built a number of in-stadium traditions around the mascot.
-Screech became the official judge of the team's Presidents Race, and carries a flag around the field after victories.
+In subsequent years, the team created a number of in-stadium traditions around the mascot.
+Screech became the official judge of the team's Presidents Race and carries a flag around the field after victories.
 An annual "Kids Opening Day" event, held on a Sunday home game each April, was expanded to include a celebration of Screech's birthday.
 Additional costumes were added, including a special birthday hat, rain gear worn after rain delays, a Jedi robe worn on Star Wars Day, and pajamas worn during extra innings of late night games.